Trump ‘hereby’ orders U.S. business out of China. Can he do that?

 President Donald Trump’s extraordinary edict demanding U.S. companies move out of China – delivered in a series of angry tweets Friday – left industries of every stripe scrambling to understand how seriously to take the order, and how the White House might enforce it.

-Businesses from retail to electronics to home goods, many already under pressure from a months-long U.S.-China trade war, were contacting their trade associations for guidance and awaiting more substantive announcements from Trump, who promised further updates Friday.
+Businesses from retail to electronics to home goods, many already under pressure from a months-long U.S.-China trade war, were contacting their industry associations for guidance and awaiting more substantive announcements from the White House.

 “I’m trying to keep my cool and not get worried and upset, but it’s becoming hard,” said Margaret Raible, founder of Lite Gear Bags, a luggage maker based in Vallejo, California.

-She has a meeting next week with an industry colleague to discuss moving more of her operations from China to India or South Africa, she said.
+She has a meeting next week with an industry colleague to discuss moving more of her manufacturing from China to India or South Africa, she said.
 “I don’t know how much faster I can move or how much more urgency I can have,” she said.

+Late Friday night, as he arrived in France for the G7, Trump suggested on Twitter he would be looking to the International Emergency Economic Powers Act, signed into law in 1977, to follow up on his demand.

+Trump does not have the authority to “duly order” companies to leave China, according to Jennifer Hillman, a Georgetown University law professor and trade expert at the Council on Foreign Relations.

+“Moreover, even if all this happened, it would not provide authority over all of the U.S. investments that have already been made in China,” Hillman said.

-While the free-market nature of the U.S. economy limits the president’s ability to fully direct industry, trade experts said Trump does have powerful tools at his disposal to encourage compliance.
+Other trade experts said Trump does have powerful tools at his disposal to encourage companies to leave.

-They include hiking tariffs even higher on imports from China, or accelerating the start date of previously announced tariffs.
-President Trump could also invoke the International Emergency Economic Powers Act to try to compel departures from China, or punish stragglers by cutting them out of federal procurement deals, economists, lawyers and trade groups said.
+They include continuing to hike tariffs on imports from China, as Trump did again on Friday.
+The White House could also try to punish companies by cutting them out of federal procurement deals, economists said.

 “The tweet isn’t entirely cheap talk,” said Derek Scissors, a China expert at the American Enterprise Institute, a think tank partly funded by industry.